canaknesil/canaknesil.github.io/CV.md

 - Sound Transmission via Amplitude Modulation of Light, electronic circuit and simulation on PSpice *(During undergraduate study)*
 - Digital clock, on FPGA board using VHDL *(During undergraduate study)*

-A subset of my projects that are or are not mentioned here can be found [here](https://github.com/canaknesil).
+A subset of my projects can be found [here](https://github.com/canaknesil).

 ## AWARDS